Production planning

 Role of Production Planning in the Production Cycle.

 Production planning is the planning of production and manufacturing modules in a company or industry.
-It utilizes the resource allocation of activities of employees, materials and production capacity, in order to serve different customers.
+It uses the resource allocation of activities of employees, materials and production capacity, in order to serve different customers.

 Different types of production methods, such as single item manufacturing, batch production, mass production, continuous production etc. have their own type of production planning.
 Production planning can be combined with production control into production planning and control, or it can be combined with enterprise resource planning.

 Overview

 Production planning is the future of production.
 It can help in efficient manufacturing or setting up of a production site by facilitating required needs.
 A production plan is made periodically for a specific time period, called the planning horizon.
 It can comprise the following activities: